 - They can access their personal information in a “readily usable format” that allows its transfer to third parties with no restraint.

-This California data privacy law understands “personal information” as any personal identifiers including geolocation, biometric data, internet browsing, history, psychometric data and inferences a business may make about the consumer.
-In the event that a company fails to keep reasonable security practices that result in unapproved access to personal data, consumers will have the right to sue as the protection over their data will be enforced by the state.
+This California data privacy law understands “personal information” as any personal identifiers including geolocation, biometric data, internet browsing, history, psychometric data, and inferences a business may make about the consumer.
+If a company fails to keep reasonable security practices that result in unapproved access to personal data, consumers will have the right to sue as the protection over their data will be enforced by the state.

 In the meantime, companies will have two options: